iMikie/Semantic-UI-Rails/README.md

 ##Now for the the user signup page

 First, start by checking out [Form](http://semantic-ui.com/elements/form.html) on the Semantic-UI's website.
 Click `<>` to see the HTML for the first example.

-It's actually a little cleaner than a vanilla HTML form which is remarkable given that it's fully styled.
-We'll also put the form in a SUI [segment](http://semantic-ui.com/elements/segment.html).
-Think of a segment as a div with borders, on steroids.
-If you need to surround an element or group elements, use a segment.
-IN the case of a form, you need only add the `segment` class to the form tag.
+We'll put this form in a [segment](http://semantic-ui.com/elements/segment.html).
+If you need to surround an element or group a set of elements, use a segment.

+In the case of a form, you need only add the `segment` class to the form tag.
 In general, you can mix and match the SUI CSS classes.
 Unlike a Java parameter which might be a pointer to a data type with a particular length and format, these CSS classes are extremely high-level parameters.
 One CSS class might have the meaning "put everything in this `<div>` inside a raised border and compute whatever you need to to make that happen."
 Rather than being a call to run some fragile piece of code, these extremely high level parameters have a meaning, hence the name "Semantic-UI".

+In our form we'll have three `<div>` tags that will each contain two fields.
+To tell SUI to group them this way we simply add the two CSS classes `two fields` to a `<div>` and have that div surround the two fields and their labels.

-Look up the SUI classes used below on the SUI website as you add the following to your `signup.html.erb` file:
+Look up the SUI classes used below on the SUI website to get a better idea of how you might use them, then add the following code to your `signup.html.erb` file:

 **`signup.html.erb`**
 ```html